Communication Academy

 Get fit for your next media appearance and develop a passion for media work!

 The course series "Science for Policy" aims to 1) provide ETH professors with different insights into science-?based policy advice and 2) establish a discussion platform on the role of science in policy at ETH Zurich.
-The event will be on the topic of "Science based policy consulting in spatial planning".
+The topic of the event will be announced soon.